 Experience has included advising:

-• A leading bank in Kenya in the negotiations and amicable settlement of a matter in which the bank was seeking to recover USD100 million from a group of schools and chain of hotels in Kenya that were under receivership.
+- A leading bank in Kenya in the negotiations and amicable settlement of a matter in which the bank was seeking to recover USD100 million from a group of schools and a chain of hotels in Kenya that were under receivership.

-• A leading Kenyan bank in a dispute resolution matter where a company had challenged the bank’s right to appoint receivers over the company as well as the bank’s rights to exercise its statutory power of sale in a bid to recover a debt in excess of KES643 million (USD7 million).
+- A leading Kenyan bank in a dispute resolution matter where a company had challenged the bank’s right to appoint receivers over the company as well as the bank’s rights to exercise its statutory power of sale in a bid to recover a debt of more than KES643 million (USD7 million).

 Anyone who has watched a zombie movie will tell you that there is only one thing to do when confronted by a zombie – run.
 Like the zombie of the screen, zombie companies exist somewhere between the living and the dead.
 A zombie company continues to trade but has not generated sufficient cash flows to service its debt for 3 years or more.
 It can remain condemned to financial limbo for many years unless its creditors take action to either wind it up or resuscitate it.